 However, resource protected by FIDO2 cannot be used in backend as they require user interaction.
 So, IP and OTP access controls are the only URL resource protection.

-If IP access control is used, problem is IP address of connecting computer might change making encrypted URL unusable.
+If IP access control is used, the problem is IP address of the connecting computer might change making encrypted URL unusable.

 Along OTP, additional methods are also used to improve security which does fit very well in browser environment, but not when used in backend.